Cloud-SPAN/aws-instances/README.md

 "Error disassociating elasticIP, instance: instance11-gc; ...".

 This is because instances are deleted first and, by the time that script is run, the association of IP addresses to instances is no longer valid/existant.
-This is more likely to happen if instance is stopped.
+This is more likely to happen when an instance is stopped.
 If it is running, then stopping it before deleting it will take longer and disassociating the IP address will most like be successful.

 ### Technical note 2: